|4 - 2020||31 Oct 2020 - 31 Oct 2020||Croft||Download PDF|

 |5 (Sunday)||09 Oct 2021 - 10 Oct 2021||Snetterton 300||Event|

-Welcome to the BRSCC ClubSport Trophy, a new multi-class format of production car racing which allows drivers to share race cars ranging from a Porsche Boxster to a Citroen C1 and everything in between a chance to dice it out on track together, in a manner that allows each and every car competing on track a true chance to be competitive and win their class.
+Welcome to the BRSCC ClubSport Trophy, a multi-class format of production car racing that allows drivers to share race cars ranging from a Porsche Boxster to a Citroen C1 and everything in between a chance to dice it out on track together, in a manner that allows each and every car competing on track a true chance to be competitive and win their class.

 For many drivers, getting on track in a cost-effective and competitive nature can sometimes prove difficult, especially when looking for cars and series that allow a wide variety of marques and models to compete.

-The structure of the BRSCC ClubSport Trophy will see a 20 minute qualifying session followed by a 45 minute “mini-endurance” race, with a mandatory pitstop and two driver combinations encouraged.
+The structure of the BRSCC ClubSport Trophy will see a 20-minute qualifying session followed by a 45-minute “mini-endurance” race, with a mandatory pitstop and two driver combinations encouraged.
 With an all-in entry fee per round of just £345 (including series registration and guest membership), that means a two-driver entry could share 65 minutes of track time for just £167.50 each!